Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 Okay, what does a "fair SW chart" mean?
 A rock-paper-scissors variant must have:
-* n number of weapons; where n is an odd number at least 3.
+* an odd number, that's at least 3, of weapons.
 * each weapon must be strong against k weapons and weak against the remaining k weapons.

 The "up to rotation" part will be explained later.